susan-davis/stellar-core/BIBLE.md

 The Stellar Union is
 #### Stellar Command
 #### Earth
+#### Outlying Human Colonies
 #### The Galdorites
 #### The

 ### The Quellan Empire
-The Quellans are a militaristic
+The Quellans are an expansionist empire of Proud Warrior Race Guys.

 ### The Tiberian Public Sector
 The Tiberians are